The Role of Construction Before and After a Natural Disaster

-One way to mitigate the damage caused by these natural disasters is by designing and building solid structures that can withstand whatever Mother Nature throws our way.
-In this way, we help mitigate the losses experienced during a natural disaster, and hopefully, at the end of the day, help more people survive.
+One way to mitigate the damage caused by these natural disasters is by designing and building structures that can withstand whatever climate change throws our way -- helping more people survive.
 Let’s take a closer look at the role and responsibility of construction when it comes to natural disasters, and how contractors can help ensure safety and stability.

 In 2017, the United States experienced one of the worst hurricane seasons on record.
+In Puerto Rico, which experienced billions of dollars in damages due to Hurricanes Irma and Maria, the total cost of recovery has been estimated at $139 billion.
 The Houston area was hit by Hurricane Harvey, resulting in the total loss or devastation of many area homes and businesses.
-The price tag for these damages?
-Roughly $125 billion.
-In Puerto Rico, which also experienced billions of dollars’ worth of damages due to Hurricane Irma, a great deal of infrastructure, as well as buildings and homes, have yet to be rebuilt.
+The price tag for Harvey was roughly $125 billion.
+Incredibly, the recent winter storm in February 2021 shattered that record with potential total losses upwards of $295 billion in Texas and beyond.